Osiris-Team/Osiris-Team/dev_contract.md

 - If terminated prior to the specified deadline, payment will be made for any completed work as outlined within the [Payment](#Payment) section.

+## Governing Law

+This Agreement shall be governed by and construed in accordance with the laws of Germany.
+Any disputes arising under this Agreement shall be subject to the exclusive jurisdiction of the courts located in Mönchengladbach, Germany.

 ## Good faith and notice

 - The Developer will act in good faith (i.e will not attempt deception or defraud